matloff/TidyverseSkeptic/README.md

 following anti-monopolistic actions:

 1. Promote the teaching of base-R to beginners, treating the Tidyverse as an advanced topic.
-The book, *R for Everyone: Advanced Analytics and Graphics* (second ed.t), by Jared Lander does exactly this!
+The book, *R for Everyone: Advanced Analytics and Graphics* (second ed.), by Jared Lander does exactly this!

 2. In the various RStudio Web pages on writing fast R code, give **data.table** equal time.